In this guide

 The Registrar can review all of or part of the decision if they have reason to believe:3

 - the decision may be materially flawed, or

 - there is new information which the decision makers did not have which may have meant a different decision was made.

-In both cases, the Registrar will only review the decision if they think it is in the public interest or is necessary to prevent unfairness to the nurse or midwife.
+In both cases, the Registrar will only review the decision if they think it is in the public interest or is necessary to prevent unfairness to the nurse, midwife or nursing associate.

 The relatively low threshold applied for deciding to review reflects that the Registrar may not have much information to assist them at this stage as they will not have representations from all parties nor will they have had the chance to carry out any further investigation.